dkalowsk/drafts/tooling_unification.md

 A majority of external tools use a command mechanism based off of a comment C or C++ block.
 This was historically a best practice to provide a control mechanism that would not impact any compiler, as a comment was ignored during the parsing process.
+This resulted in code modifications that were unable to be validated by a standard compiler.
+Further complicating the process, many software projects adopted a maximum column width per line of code, forcing the introduction of further heuristics to the control mechanisms to indicate a line lower or above that the behavior should apply to.

 The use of preprocessor macros and compiler specific attribute extensions, while functional, unnecessarily increases the complexity of reading the code for any human.
-When multiple tools are utilized, a series of convoluted logic jumps may exists at their intersection, that are easily broken and not realized until a much later.
+When multiple tools are utilized, a series of convoluted logic jumps may exists at their intersection, that are easily broken and not realized until much later.

 The use of the `pragma` operators introduces other challenges.
 A compiler configured to issue warnings on unknown pragmas will now encounter the external tooling line and throw a warning.
-Both GCC and clang include the unknown pragma warning as part of their `-Wall` configuration, while Visual Studio includes the unknown pragma warning as part of the level 1 warning series.
+The unknown pragma warning is enabled in both GCC and clang as part of their `-Wall` configuration, and Visual Studio as part of the Level 1 warning series.

  - clang/gcc : ` warning: unknown pragma ignored [-Wunknown-pragmas]`
  - Visual Studio : `warning C4068: unknown pragma`